ryanheath/RavenDB-NodaTime/README.md

 Noda Time support for RavenDB
 =============================

 This is a custom extension for RavenDB.
-The current release requires RavenDB version 2.5.2666 or higher.

 It allows you to use data types from [Noda Time](http://www.nodatime.org), such as `Instant`, `LocalDateTime`, and others.
 Specifically, it enables you to use these types directly in your domain entities, which get serialized into RavenDB documents.

+The current release requires RavenDB version 2.5.2666 or higher.
+However, if you are sorting on `LocalTime`, `Offset`, or `Duration` types, then you need to use
+RavenDB 2.5.2670 or higher, due to [an issue](https://github.com/mj1856/RavenDB-NodaTime/issues/1) that was resolved in that build.

 Full documentation is pending.
 Please review the unit tests for example usage.